ferrance/open-scales-project/zt-0640/readme.md

 The pivot and the two screws that hold the knife together have 1mm counterbores.

 ESTLcam does the bevel after it cuts out the part, so you need to make sure that the piece is adhered to the spoilboard.
+With softer materials I haven't had any problem with the painters tape and superglue method.
+But you could also machine the holes first and then put some screws through them, which I'll probably try when I make a pair of these out of copper.

 ### The lock side